Proudly Serving The People of North & South Carolina

-Most car accidents are caused by some form of negligence.
-Unfortunately, there are a lot of ways that this negligence can manifest – and a lot of potential causes of car accidents.
+Some form of negligence causes most car accidents.
+Unfortunately, there are many ways that this negligence can manifest – and many potential causes of car accidents.
 Sometimes people drive too fast, drive distracted or let their emotions get the best of them and make dangerous decisions on the road.

 In 2019, North Carolina alone reported more than 285,000 car accidents and nearly 1,500 related fatalities.
-According to the NC Department of Transportation, the leading cause of car crashes was improper lane departures (cited in 20.9% of all reported accidents) followed closely by distracted driving (18.8%).
-Excessive speeding, driving while intoxicated, improper backing up and failing to yield were also among the leading causes of car crashes.
+According to the NC Department of Transportation, the leading cause of car crashes was improper lane departures (cited in 20.9% of all reported accidents), followed closely by distracted driving (18.8%).
+Excessive speeding, driving while intoxicated, improper backing up, and failing to yield were also the leading causes of car crashes.

 Understanding the top causes of car accidents can help you recognize these threats and protect your family with defensive driving.
 But if you or a loved one has been injured in a car accident due to someone else’s negligence, then you may be able to recover compensation for your injuries or other losses.
 At The Law Offices of Jason E. Taylor, our experienced car accident attorneys can provide compassionate and thoughtful legal guidance during this stressful time.
 For your free consultation, call us today at (800) 351-3008 or schedule an appointment online.

 On the road, even a brief distraction can quickly become tragic.
 Fueled by the widespread adoption of cell phones over the past few decades, distracted driving has become a leading cause of car crashes in the US.
-In response, both North and South Carolina have made it illegal to text while driving and created a variety of other laws intended to curb distracted driving.
+In response, both North and South Carolina have made it illegal to text while driving and created various other laws intended to curb distracted driving.

-However, cell phones are not the sole threat to a driver’s attention.
+However, cell phones are not the only threat to a driver’s attention.
 Other common distractions that you should be careful to avoid include: